 The Comprehensive Plan is required by state law to be used as a guide in decision-making about the built and natural environment by the County's Board of Supervisors and other agencies, such as the Planning Commission.

-The Plan consists of several components.

 The Policy Plan outlines the objectives, policies, and guidelines to guide planning and development review considerations toward implementing county goals.
 The goals address the future development pattern of Fairfax County, and protection of natural and cultural resources for present and future generations.

 The four Area Plans (Area I, Area II, Area III, and Area IV) identify key elements for implementing the Policy Plan's goals and objectives at the more detailed Planning District and Community Planning Sector levels.

 The Comprehensive Plan Map illustrates planned land uses, transportation improvements and public facilities with the Countywide Transportation Plan Map and the Countywide Trails Plan Map providing a detailed view of those respective elements of the Plan.